Modules

 Recovering Nodes Containing Availability Groups

-When a backup of an Availability Group node is restored, the databases on that node will be restored to the state they were in when the backup was taken.
+When a backup of an Availability Group node the databases on that node will be restored to the state they were in when the backup was taken.
 This means a database in an Availability Group will not be in sync with the other databases on other nodes in the Availability Group.
 The Availability Group will likely have failed over to another node in the cluster when the failed client is restored, so the database on the restored VM will likely need to be removed from the Availability Group and deleted on the restored VM, then re-added to the Availability Group and re-synced.
 Microsoft has articles on how to do this – see https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/manually-prepare-a-secondary-database-for-an-availability-group-sql-server.

 How to Audit the Restore